Attacks on Lead Protections Threaten Nation’s Drinking Water

 What’s happening now?

-The Trump administration and some members of Congress are trying to gut these basic health and safety protections, threatening the drinking water of an estimated 22 million people across the country.
+The Trump administration and some members of Congress tried to gut these basic health and safety protections, threatening the drinking water of an estimated 22 million people across the country.

 We will not cede any ground on the progress we’ve made.